 Okay, we can do that… but let’s consider the material.
 Everyone wants their music as hot and as competitive as possible in today’s market and mastering engineers continue to push the limits further and further all the time.

 Different music styles require different mastering procedures.
 If we master a classical music track in the same fashion as we master a heavy, beat-driven track, we’re unlikely to end up with a desirable result.
-Certain types of music simply needs more headroom to exhibit it’s dynamic range.
+Certain types of music simply need more headroom to exhibit their dynamic range.
 A loud dynamic moment will only sound loud in comparison to a much softer one, so we need to make sure that ratio remains intact.
 At this point, we can carefully maximize the track, while making comparisons to other projects in similar genres.